Oracle Licensing

 History of Oracle Licensing

-Oracle’s licensing model has evolved over the company’s 40+ year history in response to technology trends and customer needs.
+Oracle’s licensing model has evolved over the company’s 40-year history in response to technological trends and customer needs.

 Some key milestones include: